 If you live in Northern Ireland, DAERA advises that you should avoid contact with ferrets if you have symptoms of Covid-19 or have had a positive test.
 Ideally someone else would look after your ferret.
 If this is not possible, you should wear a facemask and gloves.

 Read guidance for ferret owners in England, Wales, Scotland and Northern Ireland.

 If your ferret needs emergency veterinary care, you should contact the vet beforehand.
 You can then arrange to have it taken to the vet by someone outside your household.

 Are small pets like guinea pigs and rabbits safe to be kept outside?

 If your guinea pigs and rabbits are normally kept in outdoor housing, they should remain there.
-There is no current evidence that they can catch Covid-19 or that they can spread it, so they can continue to enjoy the great outdoors.

 I have an indoor small pet; how can I reduce the risk of coronavirus?

-Coronavirus is not currently known to be a risk to small pets.
-However, it’s good practice to keep your pet’s food and litter areas clean.
+It’s also good practice to keep your pet’s food and litter areas clean.
 Keeping your small pet mentally stimulated will keep active minds busy, too.
 There are many fun ways to create enrichment for your pets that will entertain you both during periods of social distancing and self-isolation due to coronavirus.